heinc1010/BAMixChecker/docs/Usage.rst

     -v hg19 \
     -b /path/targeted.bed

-.. note:: If the dataset consists of both of WGS/WES/RNA-seq and targeted sequencing data mapping with the same reference, run as targeted sequencing data mode with the targeted bed file for the targeted sequencing data.
+.. note:: If the dataset consists of both of WGS/WES/RNA-seq and targeted sequencing data mapped with the same reference, run as targeted sequencing data mode with the targeted bed file for the targeted sequencing data.

 Tutorial